Devesh-code/InternalMarksAssesmentSystem/README.md

 For any inquiries or feedback, please contact the project maintainers:
 - [Devesh Sharma](deveshsharma070701@gmail.com)

 Thank you for using the Marks Assessment System!
-We hope it proves to be a valuable tool for managing student grades effectively.
+I hope it proves to be a valuable tool for managing student grades effectively.